datastaxdevs/workshop-cassandra-data-modeling/README.md

 UPDATE table_with_counters SET followers = followers + 1
 WHERE  handle = 'clunven';

-// Some counters are… null
+// Some counters are... null
 SELECT * from table_with_counters;

-// Set to 0…but set is not valid
+// Set to 0... but set is not valid
 UPDATE table_with_counters
 SET following = following + 0, notifications = notifications + 0
 WHERE handle = 'clunven';